CameronBlanchard/student-workbook/src/reflections/wk1/quiz1.md

 **3.** What is the `\<html>\</html>` tag in a document?
 <!-- enter you answer in the space below -->
 ```
 It is the root of the document.
-It describe what type of document it is.
+It describes what type of document it is.
 ```

 **4.** What does `HTML` stand for?